RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/SpriteSheets/LoadSpriteSheet.md

 # LoadSpriteSheet

 ## Description
-Loads a Spritesheet and returns the id of it.
+Loads a spritesheet and returns the id of it.

 ## Parameters
 - `path`
 The file path to load the spritesheet from, relative to `Data/Sprites/`.
 Spritesheets may **ONLY** be in GIF format.
 - `scope`
 The asset's scope, may be `SCOPE_GLOBAL` or `SCOPE_STAGE`.